yoavniran/mocha-stirrer/readme.md

 _conf_ is an object that configures the cup instance.
 The following properties can be passed in:

 * `name` - (optional) any string that will be used for naming mocha hooks

 * `pars` - (optional) object map or function that returns an object map.
-Used to pass parameters in that are stored and can be used between tests
+Makes it easy to use values between tests

 * `spies` - (optional) object map or function returning an object map.
 Used to create [sinon spies](http://sinonjs.org/docs/#spies-api), each entry in the object map can be one of the following: